samuellihn/obsidian-freeview/public/4 Earth Spheres.md

 Only 12 miles thick - very bottoms of seas to very tops of tallest mountains

-**No one species is completely indepenent** - for life to exist, there must be more than one species
+**No one species is completely independent** - for life to exist, there must be more than one species

 This is the concept of an [[Ecosystem]] - interdependence among everything